Medically reviewed on Oct 31, 2018

 - For treatment of hyperkalemia:

-- Adults—At first, 8.4 grams once a day.
-Your doctor may increase your dose as needed.
-However, the dose is usually not more than 25.2 grams once a day.
+- Adults—At first, 8.4 grams (g) once a day.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 25.2 g once a day.

 - Children—Use and dose must be determined by your doctor.